Union College: Nineteenth century

 In 1836, the year of its founding, the Union College Anti-Slavery Society claimed 51 members.
 It published its Constitution and Preamble, with an address to students—not just those of Union—calling on them to join the abolitionist cause.
+Phi Beta Kappa addresses were often published before the Civil War.
+A number of them were anti-slavery and others were progressive addresses.

-Union College was sometimes called Schenectady College in this time period.
+Union College was sometimes called Schenectady College in this period.

-Seals and mottos
+Seals, mottos, and nickname

-Like most colleges of the time, Union was deeply rooted in the classical tradition; however it was also unusually forward-looking.
-Thus, Union chose the modern language French—France was then the most revolutionary of countries—rather than Latin for its motto.
+Union chose the modern language French—France was then the most revolutionary of countries—rather than Latin for its motto.
 The resulting tone of the entire seal is both historically aware and distinctly modern in outlook.

 The head of the Roman goddess Minerva (Greek goddess Athena) appeared in the center of an oval.
 Surrounding it in French was "Sous les lois de Minerve nous devenons tous frères" (Under the laws of Minerva, we all become brothers).
 This was expanded to "et soeurs" ("and sisters") in 2015.

 Minerva was originally patroness of the arts and crafts, but had over time evolved to become an icon of the Scientific Revolution and the Enlightenment.
-By the late 18th century she had had indeed come to represent all of those qualities that might be wished for in a rational, virtuous, prudent, wise, and "scientific" man.
+By the late 18th century she had indeed come to represent all of those qualities that might be wished for in a rational, virtuous, prudent, wise, and "scientific" man.

+In 2023, the college changed the school's nickname from "Dutchmen" and "Dutchwomen" to "Garnet Chargers" as part of a branding update.
+Garnet has been the school's official color for 150 years, and the name "chargers" is a reference to "Schenectady's legacy as a leader in electrical technologies."

 Presidents

 Union College has had nineteen presidents since its founding in 1795.
 The school has the distinction of having had the longest serving college or university president in the history of the United States, Eliphalet Nott (62 years).

-The current president is David R. Harris (2018–present).
+On September 9, 2024 David Harris announced he would be resigning on June 30, 2025.
+Union hired former Rhodes CEO Trust Elizabeth Kiss as its first woman president in its 230-year history on February 25, 2025.
+Kiss assumed office on July 1, 2025.